BBITWestin/CI-CD-Pipeline-Challenges/Auth+Pipelines/AzAD_Setup.md

 The demo above proves we can get away with setting up Azure AD B2C with `Application Developer`, `External ID User Flow Administrator`, and Sam (`Application Admin`).
 Now that we've gone through the process of registering applications and creating user flows lets try and apply this process to an existing frontend / backend repo.
 For this demo I created a new fork from [todo-csharp-sql](https://github.com/azure-samples/todo-csharp-sql/tree/main/) Azure Sample App (_same as pipeline demo_).
 I'll first be going through the tutorial below:

+## Enable authentication in your own React Application

 [Enable authentication in your own React Application by using Azure Active Directory B2C](https://learn.microsoft.com/en-us/azure/active-directory-b2c/enable-authentication-react-spa-app).

 Watch me get lost in the MS docs: